Licorice Root: What It Heals, How to Grow It, and When to Avoid It

 How to Use this Remedy

 This decoction is an excellent cure for sore throat with the added healing effect of ginger.
-Children over 50 lbs. can drink 1/3 cup of licorice tea three times a day for cough.
+Children over 50 lbs. may take 1/3 cup of licorice tea up to three times a day for cough relief.
+Always consult a qualified herbalist or pediatric physician before giving herbal teas to children.
 There is no specific dosage for adults, but they should limit the intake to avoid side effects.

-With the cold and influenza season in full swing, we need all the help we can get to keep our immune systems healthy and strong.
+With the cold and influenza seasons being so common and often seen, we need all the help we can get to keep our immune systems healthy and strong.
 Here are a few of Nicole’s top picks that are found in the Essential Winter Defense Bundle.
 Whether maintaining lung health, boosting immunity, or reducing fevers, each herb supports overall well-being this winter and beyond.

 What Plants Resemble Licorice